gsgatlin/openafs-rpms/README.md

 %dist of fc34. "fc" once stood for "fedora core" and I think they just never changed it.

-Binary rpms and logs will be found in the "dist" subdirectory.
-This was made similar to how koji submits work.
+Binary / source rpms and logs will be found in the "dist" subdirectory.

 The openafs-kmod package has been removed since it was not used and was technically obsolete with fedora going in a different direction with